 The General Assembly shall meet annually and be composed of the delegates and deputy delegates of the UIMC members.

-Eminent personalities who are a recognised authority in their field may be invited by the Management Committee to attend meetings of the General Assembly in an advisory capacity when their presence is deemed to be of interest in terms of the questions on the agenda.
+Eminent persons who are a recognised authority in their field may be invited by the Management Committee to attend meetings of the General Assembly in an advisory capacity when their presence is deemed to be of interest in terms of the questions on the agenda.

-The invitation, together with the agenda, shall be sent out at least one month before the date set for the meeting.
+The invitation, together with the agenda, shall be sent out before the date set for the meeting.

 Article 7